-[para 53] I note that the Applicant needn't show that there is anything necessarily inappropriate about Inside Education's programs, or the Public Body's funding of certain programs through grants, in order for the records to relate to a matter of public interest.
+[para 58] As noted earlier, the Applicant needn't show that there is anything necessarily inappropriate about Inside Education's programs, or the Public Body's funding of certain programs through grants, in order for the records to relate to a matter of public interest.

-[para 54] The Applicant argues that even if Inside Education's programs are "objectively neutral", the public still have an interest in knowing about the Public Body's funding of these programs, so the public can make its own decision as to the appropriateness of such funding.
+[para 59] The Applicant argues that even if Inside Education's programs are "objectively neutral", the public still have an interest in knowing about the Public Body's funding of these programs, so the public can make its own decision as to the appropriateness of such funding.

-[para 55] Not all grant funding or government expenditures relate to matters of public interest.
-However, the Applicant has demonstrated that there is a public interest in what is taught in schools about the energy resources in Alberta and who has input into the programs taught.
+[para 60] Not all grant funding or government expenditures relate to matters of public interest.
+However, the Applicant has demonstrated that there is a public interest in what is taught in schools about the energy resources in Alberta.
 That these programs are provided voluntarily does not negate the interest, especially as Inside Education programs appear to be fairly widely used.